 In response to this, Conservative MP Chris Skidmore suggested that these alternatives were overly complex, and that British voters preferred FPTP for its relative simplicity.
 In turn, Caroline Lucas MP questioned whether British voters were any less capable than those in Germany, Finland, Denmark or other countries with PR systems.
 With only minutes remaining of the debate, MPs in favour of PR took this cue to further examine the record of these countries.

 As Labour MP Paul Blomfield pointed out, over 80% of OECD countries use some form of PR.
 These countries are also more likely to have lower income and economic inequality, increased political participation, fairer distribution of public goods, higher scores on the UN Human Development Index, less likelihood of armed conflicts, less corporate control of politics and media, and more effective responses to long-term issues, such as climate change or large-scale infrastructure projects.

 This is largely put down to one major advantage of the system – that it requires cooperation and compromise between political parties.
-This minimises the short-termist policy by one-party governments, also avoiding costly policy reversals and the polarisation of views which are common features of British politics, and instead provides long-term political stability.
+This minimises short-termist policy decisions by one-party governments while also avoiding costly policy reversals and the polarisation of views which are common features of British politics, and instead provides long-term political stability.

 The future for UK democracy

 Importantly, MPs recognised that while PR systems can solve the major flaws of FPTP, they do have their own drawbacks.
 The recent Austrian and German elections were a prime example, being largely defined by opposition to the so-called ‘Grand Coalitions’ which boosted the votes for extremist parties.